garrdbyrd/MonoGame-Example/README.md

 This is a basic example of a game created using the **MonoGame Game Engine** ([link](https://monogame.net)).
 This is just a fun personal project, it is untelling when it will be updated.
 Still, I think it provides some basic examples for some useful things in MonoGame.

 # Features
-- Move a square around the screen
+- Move a pumpkin around the screen
-- Change the color of the square
+- ~~Change the color of the square~~
 - GamePad support
 - Keyboard support
 - Travel at Walk and Run speeds